kzerot/magic_button/README.md

-Very simple plugion that allows change layout of central part of Godot Editor from vertical to horizontal
+Very simple plugin that allows to change the layout of the central part of Godot Editor from vertical to horizontal